guntur1981/go-design-patterns/06-builder-design-pattern/README.md

 # Description

-The Builder Design Pattern allows you to create complex objects step by step.
+The Builder Design Pattern allows you to create complex objects **step by step**.
 In other words, a builder is a separate component that is used to build a complex object.

 ## Example